fangq/mmc/README.txt

 a mesh space.
 It has been extensively optimized for excellent computational efficiency and portability.
-MMC currently supports multi-threaded parallel computing via OpenMP, Single Instruction Multiple Data (SIMD) parallism via SSE and, starting from v2019.10, OpenCL to support a wide range of CPUs/GPUs from nearly all vendors.
+MMC currently supports multi-threaded parallel computing via OpenMP, Single Instruction Multiple Data (SIMD) parallelism via SSE and, starting from v2019.10, OpenCL to support a wide range of CPUs/GPUs from nearly all vendors.

 To run an MMC simulation, one has to prepare an FE mesh first to